SJarno/angular-spring-register-login/README.md

 - #### Note: The above does not work when building, there is a @character, and something else, that prevents build Ended up using links on index page

 Spring Boot 2.6.3
  - Spring Security

+Java 11

 ## Development
 - You can build continuesly to static file path with ng build --watch.
 Usefull if you are serving the content from root.

 ## Security
 Basic authentication with Spring Security.
 The app checks for user principal, and shows content accordingly.
+The dialog with the browser is intercepted using angulars http interceptor.

 ## Todo:
 - Role based auth, for secret role, and admin role: In-memory users first, and basic register functions then.
 - Check for cors policy for fututer reference
 - Junit Tests
 - Validations
+- Angular Guards